2014 Summer Program in Taiwan – CIHR Institute of Genetics

 - be a Canadian citizen or permanent resident of Canada;

-- be enrolled in a doctoral program at a Canadian institution;
+- be enrolled in a master’s or doctoral program at a Canadian institution;

 - be pursuing studies in fields that are supported by the mandate of CIHR and that are represented within the potential host institution in Taiwan; and